OWASP/ASVS/4.0/en/0x20-V15-BusLogic.md

 Ensure that a verified application satisfies the following high level requirements:

-* The business logic flow is sequential, cannot be obviated, and processed in order.
+* The business logic flow is sequential, processed in order, and cannot be bypassed.
 * Business logic includes limits to detect and prevent automated attacks, such as continuous small funds transfers, or adding a million friends one at a time, and so on.
 * High value business logic flows have considered abuse cases and malicious actors, and have protections against spoofing, tampering, repudiation, information disclosure, and elevation of privilege attacks.